 General Creighton Abrams, commander of the United States forces in South Vietnam. left Saigon for?

-General Creighton Abrams, commander of the United States forces in South Vietnam. left Saigon for Washington on Monday (23 October).
+Background: General Creighton Abrams, commander of the United States forces in South Vietnam. left Saigon for Washington on Monday (23 October).
 He travelled shortly after Dr. Henry Kissinger, the special adviser to President Nixon who had spent five days in Saigon talking with South Vietnamese President Nguyen Van Thieu.

 General Abrams had helped brief Dr Kissinger on the latest situation, and took part in some of the discussions over a possible truce with North Vietnam and the guerrilla forces in the south.